-A voter must return his or her own completed absentee or mail-in ballot by 8:00 pm on Election Day to the county board of elections or other county-designated drop-off location.
-Third-person delivery of absentee or mail-in ballots is not permitted, and any Version: 2.0 | 09/2022 Page 6 of 11 ballots delivered by someone other than the voter are required to be set aside.
+Voters must return their own completed absentee or mail-in ballot by 8:00 pm on Election Day to the county board of elections or other county-designated drop-off location.
+Third-person delivery of absentee or mail-in ballots is not permitted, and any ballots delivered by someone other than the voter are required to be set aside.
 The only exceptions are voters with a disability who have designated in writing an agent to deliver their ballot for them and emergency absentee voters who have authorized in writing a representative to deliver their ballot.
 Agency forms may be found at vote.pa.gov.